rriquelme/XTB_download_csv/README.md

 ---

-This program is made using the API of XTB.
+This program was made using the API of XTB.

 API documentation: http://developers.xstore.pro/documentation/